 We received the necessary FDA 510(k) clearances to market the SMART DilatorTM as Class II devices in February 2009.
 Our standard and airway bite blocks are Class I 510(k)-exempt devices that require no preclearance from the FDA prior to marketing.
 In November 2009, we received FDA clearance to market the AMID Stapler[®] in the U.S. as a Class II device, and, in February 2010, we received CE Mark clearance to market the stapler in the European Union and other countries requiring CE clearance.
 After we commenced production of the AMID Stapler[®] in 2010, we voluntarily suspended sales in order to implement several design improvements and a more robust and reliable commercial manufacturing process.
 As a result of these design improvements, we will submit a "Special 510(k)" to FDA for clearance prior to marketing the AMID Stapler[®] in the United States.
 Additionally, we will supplement our Technical File prior to marketing the AMID Stapler[®] in the European Union.
-We expect to begin commercial sales of the AMID Stapler[®] in the second half of 2011.
+We expect to begin commercial sales of the AMID Stapler[®] the first quarter of 2012.

 We have successfully tested our first investigational Intraluminal Gastroplasty Device for Obesity and GERD ("Gastroplasty Device") in five patients in Hungary.
-At the six month follow-up, we observed that the weight loss and esophageal monitoring was satisfactory and as expected.
-We expect to continue in vivo human testing of this device in the United States during the first half of 2012, following anticipated FDA review of our clinical trial protocols.
-We intend to apply for clearance of the Gastroplasty Device for both GERD and obesity by the FDA in accordance with all applicable requirements.
-In addition we are planning to submit documentation for approval for clinical trials in Europe by the end of the second half of 2011.
-We anticipate preclinical testing and first in human testing of our Barrett's Device in 2012.
+At the nine month follow-up, we observed that the weight loss and esophageal symptom scores were satisfactory and as expected.
+We expect to continue in vivo human testing of this device in the United States during 2012, following anticipated FDA review of our clinical trial protocols and IDE submission.
+We intend to apply for approval of the Gastroplasty Device for both GERD and obesity by the FDA in accordance with all applicable requirements.
+In addition we are planning continuation of clinical trials in Europe in the first half of 2012.
 In order to fund all of our planned operations, including the anticipated expansion of clinical trials for the Gastroplasty Device, we will require additional external financing.